mlescano/mlescano.github.io/_posts/2023-04-12-Migrating-services-in-a-small-business.md

 In the first instance I came across a service organization that was not very well sized.
 This was implemented by:

 - A VM with a central multipurpose server that offered DC/AD, DNS, DHCP, FILE SHARING, SQL SERVER, ERP, APPS services.
 Everything on Windows Server.
-And this can be very economical or take advantage of the resources within the same VM in a dynamic way, but these services were not independent from each other, so if any failed, the server had to be restarted, interrupting the rest of the services that had no problem. some.
+And this can be very economical or take advantage of the resources within the same VM in a dynamic way, but these services were not independent from each other, so if any failed, the server had to be restarted, interrupting the rest of the services that had no problem.
 - This server had an outdated version of Windows Server, resulting in security and functionality issues.
 - There was also another file server in a separate VM, implemented in Linux and for this reason it was not regulated in AD.
 - The network security configuration was applied by the pfsense solution with a VM, which did not offer the granularity and functionality necessary for the company.